 - Hunter Rouse: Engineering Hydraulics

 - Hunter Rouse and Simon Ince: History of Hydraulics (for interest)

-Online LearningAdditional resources such as assignments, tutorial questions and the design project brief will be provided on MyUni.
+Online LearningAdditional resources such as assignments, tutorial questions and the design project will be provided on MyUni.
 Students are expected to regularly check on MyUni for course announcements and utilise the Discussion Board for additional contact.

-Course notes, tutorial sheets, laboratory and design resources will be provided electronically in an effort to reduce the amount of paper waste generated throughout the semester.
+Tutorial sheets, laboratory and design resources will be provided electronically in an effort to reduce the amount of paper waste generated throughout the semester.
 Students may print their own copies or use the resources online.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course uses a number of different teaching and learning approaches including:

 Problem Solving Tutorials

 The lectures are supported and reinforced by the additional teaching modes including formal (laboratory and design) and informal activities.
 The design project allows the skills developed over the course of the semester through the tutorials to be applied to a real world situation.